LLNL/RAJA/docs/sphinx/html/_sources/test_examples.txt

 terms of source code differences and runtimes.
 Here is a brief explanation of the RAJA variant of each of these proxy apps:

+  * **LULESH 1.0.** This example contains three different RAJA implementations: serial-only, a highly-parameterized version that can be run using various execution patterns, and a version that shows a RAJA-based transient fault recovery capability.
+The parameterized RAJA version of this code
-  * **LULESH 1.0.** The RAJA version of this code is parameterized to illustrate ten different execution patterns that can be enabled using RAJA.
+    illustrates ten different execution patterns that can be enabled using RAJA.
 These patterns include sequential execution, six variants using OpenMP (using RAJA IndexSets for tiling, permuting elements, coloring, dependency scheduling, etc.), CilkPlus, and two GPU variants